grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* At one point the engines swamp and suck all the air out of the boat and pump in diesel fumes
 	* The boat goes over on its side:
 		* A long time passes while it's on its side.
 The heavy ballast at the bottom of the boat trying to set their gravitational desires right.
 "Jesus, will it come back upright?"
 "She'll come back up.
 They always come back up.
 Well, almost always"
-* [ ] A conversation about why salmon cans are shaped with an angle:
+* [X] A conversation about why salmon cans are shaped with an angle:
 	* Because the can rolls in a circle on the floor!
 		* Shakes is the one who suggests this
 		* "I wish I could all cans like this.
 I hate it when a can falls over in the Gnat and rolls forward where I can't get it."
 	* No, cuz they can stack more cans in the hold of a ship
-* [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
-* [ ] They use dead reckoning to navigate, and have to correct their location with celestial sitings at night.
+* [X] They use dead reckoning to navigate, and have to correct their location with celestial sitings at night.
-* [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
-	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
-It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
-* [ ] someone fishes from the deck of the ship
-* [ ] The contrast between the noisy fast mini sub, and the quiet slow smugglers sub.
-* [ ] the pilot blows the tanks on the gnat and breaches the sub to attract attention of the authorities
-* [X] they separate from the gnat and have to give it a depth and location and time to meet for a rendezvous under silence

 ## style